mhoennig/hs.hsadmin.ng/README.md

 To be able to build and run the Java Spring Boot application, you need the following tools:

 - Docker 20.x (on MacOS you also need *Docker Desktop* or similar)
-- PostgreSQL Server 13.7-bullseye (see instructions below to install and run in Docker)
+- PostgreSQL Server 13.7-bullseye
+  (see instructions below to install and run in Docker)
-- Java JDK 17.x
+- Java JDK at least recent enough to run Gradle
+  (JDK 17.x will be automatically installed by Gradle toolchain support)
 - Gradle in some not too outdated version (7.4 will be installed via wrapper)

 You also might need an IDE (e.g. *IntelliJ IDEA* or *Eclipse* or *VS Code* with *[STS](https://spring.io/tools)* and a GUI Frontend for *PostgreSQL* like *Postbird*.